 - Maintaining access controls designed to restrict access to those with legitimate business need.

 - Taking reasonable steps to ensure our selected service partners maintain similar high standards and adhere to all legal and regulatory requirements.

 - Ongoing security and privacy awareness training of our employees.

 - Reviewing and updating our technologies, policies and programs at regular intervals in light of emerging risks and developments.

 Tips for protecting your information

-Thrivent Financial is committed to maintaining safeguards to protect the security of our systems.
+Thrivent is committed to maintaining safeguards to protect the security of our systems.
+Thrivent has rolled out enhanced security features that allow registered user to enable the remember my device functionality.
+For your added protection, we have enabled additional security measures.
+When appropriate for security reasons, the remember my device functionality may be over-written.
+This will require you to receive a code although you have previously registered your personal device.
 As the end-user, you also play an important role to ensure you are protected when you use the Internet.
 Consider the following security tips:

 - Ensure that any computer you use to access Thrivent.com has up-to-date anti-virus software and use a hardware or software firewall.
 Firewalls should act as a buffer between your computer and the Internet with the intent to limit access to your computer by blocking communications from unauthorized sources.

 - Keep your operating system and all other software, including your browser, up-to-date.

 - Be aware of unsolicited and phishing email.
 Remember: Thrivent and our affiliates will never ask you to provide or confirm your personal information, account numbers or passwords in an email.
 Never respond to an unsolicited email which asks for such personal or account information.